Fewer accounts could mean fewer super fees

-If you’ve ever changed your name, address or job, chances are you have more than one super account.
-And more than one account means more than one set of fees.
+If you’ve ever changed your name, address or job, chances are you may have more than one superannuation account.
+Having more than one account can mean more than one set of fees.

 By consolidating your super, you put all of it in one place and with one super fund.
 That means only a single set of fees, plus easier account management.

 If you have other super accounts, you can consolidate your super into your AustralianSuper account quickly and easily online*.
 You'll need to have your other fund's details ready.

 Before you consolidate, get the full picture.
 Ask your super provider for information about any fees or charges that may apply, or any other information about the effect this transfer may have on your benefits, such as insurance cover, before making a decision.
 If you wish to claim a tax deduction for personal super contributions, you must lodge a notice of intent to claim a tax deduction with your original fund, before you consolidate your super into another fund.

 |#3 Average retail super account||$50,000||$737|

 By paying fees on three accounts, Grace pays more each year.
 Extra fees mean she has less to reinvest in super so can’t save as quickly as Cheryl.